1 year, 1 month ago #241976Sabrina PrattParticipant

 Thanks everyone for sharing what you have.
 Jeff and I spent our weekly completion call yesterday processing out loud.
 It was really wonderful and powerful to be in conversation in such a safe place of this team and this work.
 I felt like I learned a lot about you, Jeff, the stuff I usually feel like I’m pulling teeth to learn about.

 Like the rest of team, I’m trying to find my place and my voice in all this.
 I trust that we’re all going to fuck up in figuring it out, and now feels like a really great time to be fucking up.
-There’s some comfort for me in trusting that everyone is doing it (fucking up).10 months, 2 weeks ago #241257Laura Kline TaylorParticipant
+There’s some comfort for me in trusting that everyone is doing it (fucking up).1 year, 1 month ago #241257Laura Kline TaylorParticipant

 I spent much of yesterday with tears streaming down my face.
 First because my mom was leaving, and it had been such a gift to have her support in my home.
 Another heart to love my children and be loved by them.
 A supportive hand around that house and stand for my creating new biz opportunities.
 Then it was because Emory has spent the mornings yelling at me.
 I fully weaned him two weeks ago (until then he’d been comfort nursing in the mornings, as a sweet cuddly way to wake up together) and he’s finally getting it that now that’s over and he’s not happy.
 That’s a separate story I’ll share with you all, but it’s relevant to yesterday’s tears given that I felt really raw, exposed, vulnerable.
 With my mom gone, I spent the morning climbing out the bubble I’d been in last week and actually opened up news sources and pieced together the whats of the current state and I wanted to shut it down and retreat to my already vulnerable feeling and heavy enough heart and the big enough be with place of my home life with toddlers.
 Climbing out of that bubble was important, and my experience is I’ve landed in a messy soup that requires courage and a next level be with given all the dimensions of humanity – mine and all humans.